marv0/marv0.github.io/pages/about.md

 ## About Me

-Hello, world! 👋 I'm a software engineer and entrepreneur on a mission to empower 1M+ young people using sports, technology, and entrepreneurship as transformative tools.
+Hello, world! 👋 I'm a software engineer and entrepreneur on a mission to empower 1M+ young people using sports, technology, and entrepreneurship as transformative tools.   building and delivering great products and services

 ## Why This Blog?

-I started this [blog](/) to share valuable insights on business, entrepreneurship, and a range of technologies beyond just software. *Moreover, I anticipate delving into areas associated with personal development and more.* If you have, the slightest, interest in building and delivering great products and services, this blog is for you!
+This [blog](/), constructed using a Jekyll theme and maintained on GitHub pages for easy upkeep,  serves to share valuable insights on business, entrepreneurship, and technology; beyond software. *Moreover, I anticipate delving into areas associated with personal development and more.* If you have, the slightest, interest in, this blog is for you!

 ## Laying The Foundation